PALab/place/sphinx/frontend_tutorial.rst

     common : Metadata
     common =
-        { title = "PLACE Template" ---------------- the title to display in the PLACE web application , authors = [ "Dr. A. Place" ] ------------ list of all authors/contributors
+        { title = "PLACE Template" ---------------- the title to display in the PLACE web application.
+Make sure this is different to the elm moduleName field below (e.g. by including a space)
+        , authors = [ "Dr. A. Place" ] ------------ list of all authors/contributors
         , maintainer = "Mo Places" ---------------- who is currently maintaining the plugin , email = "moplaces@everywhere.com" ------- email address for the maintainer